A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 “The area was never this loud,” Liss says.

-“Weekends are reasonable but there are late night venues pumping music during the week past 11-12pm and it carries all the way up the hillside.
+“Weekends are reasonable.
+But there are late night venues pumping music during the week past 11-12pm.
+And it carries all the way up the hillside.

 “There are no sound barriers or considerations for residents who were here first.